mandar-damle/HDM-documentation/docs/vcs/Install Guide/Install Guide.md

-    **Note:  The PrimaryIO vCenter plugin will be automatically registered on all vCenters that are configured in _enhanced linked mode_. **
+    **Note**:  The PrimaryIO vCenter plugin will be automatically registered on all vCenters that are configured in _enhanced linked mode_.